manesqui/01-welcome/windows_install_instructions.md

 * "Resolving Dependencies" → Next.  (i.e., leave "Select required packages (RECOMMENDED)" checked.)
 * The setup will now start "spinning."
 Give it some time.
 * "Installation Status and Create Icons" → Up to you ("Finish").
 I do have the icons.
-* Launch "Anaconda Navigator" from the Start Menu.

 # Install Anaconda
 * Go to https://www.continuum.io/downloads.
 Download and open the 64-bit installer.
 (Don't give them your email!)